8 Temmuz 2009

 20 Mayıs 2009

+For so long, I have argued that the AKP’s foreign policy is Islamist.
+Well, I stand corrected: the AKP’s foreign policy does not have a generic Islamist tinge; rather the party is infatuated with Arab Islamist causes.
 In the past, Turkey’s foreign policy makers were educated in Western or secular Turkish schools, spoke European languages, and looked to Europe, especially France, for political inspiration and confirmation of Turkey’s Western and European identity.
 The infatuation of the secular and pro-Western Turks with Europe was powerful: they looked to Europe not only to build a society in the continent’s mold, but to receive affirmation from the Europeans by following a pro-European foreign policy.

 The AKP suggests an end to this trend, with a new infatuation.
 The party’s political leadership is composed of people educated in Imam-Hatip schools in Turkey under non-secular curriculums.
 The Weltanschauung of the AKP elites is different than that of the secular Turkish elites.
 Some AKP leaders have degrees from universities in Arab and other Muslim countries.
 Most speak Arabic, and more importantly, the leadership looks towards the Arab countries for inspiration.
 Just as the secular Turkish elites sought European affirmation by following a pro-European foreign policy, the AKP elites seek Arab affirmation by following a pro-Arab foreign policy.